Barile-Macchia resolutions: A Comparison

 In particular, this means $m''$ is a bridge of $\sigma \cup m'$.
 Hence by definition, $m$ is a true gap of $\sigma \cup m'$.

-Finally, we show that $I$ bridge-minimal and its corresponding Barile-Macchia resolution is indeed the Scarf complex.
-Since $I$ is bridge-friendly, our claim implies that each subset $\sigma$ with the property $|\lcm^{-1}(\lcm(\sigma))|\geq 2$ is not critical.
-On the other hand, any subset $\sigma$ where $|\lcm^{-1}(\lcm(\sigma))|= 1$ must be critical.
+Finally, we show that the corresponding Barile-Macchia resolution is indeed the Scarf complex.
+Since $I$ is bridge-friendly, our claim implies that any $\sigma$ where $|\lcm^{-1}(\lcm(\sigma))|\geq 2$ is not critical.
+On the other hand, any $\sigma$ where $|\lcm^{-1}(\lcm(\sigma))|= 1$ must be critical.
 Thus the set of critical subsets forms the Scarf simplicial complex.
-Therefore, the Barile-Macchia resolution and the Scarf complex of $I$ coincide minimally by Proposition \ref{prop:Morsesimplicialcomplex}.
-Note that all the Barile-Macchia resolutions of $I$ are minimal since $(>_I)$ can be any total ordering on $\G(I)$. \end{proof}
+Therefore, the Barile-Macchia resolution and the Scarf complex of $I$ coincide minimally by Proposition \ref{prop:Morsesimplicialcomplex}. \end{proof}

-In what follows, we provide an immediate result that is based on the Example \ref{example:DependOnordering}, the fact that every monomial ideal in the polynomial ring in two variables is strongly generic, and Theorem \ref{YuzvinskyisMorseminimal}.
+The following result is immediate based on Example \ref{example:DependOnordering}, the fact that every monomial ideal in the polynomial ring in two variables is strongly generic, and Theorem \ref{YuzvinskyisMorseminimal}.

 \begin{corollary} Every monomial ideal $I$ is bridge-friendly and bridge-minimal with respect to any total ordering on $\G(I)$ if and only if $\dim R\leq 2$. \end{corollary}